THE BOTTOM LINE

 EAT FOOD.
 NOT TOO MUCH.
 MOSTLY PLANTS.

-- By eating food, we mean real food.
+By eating food, we mean real food.
 Food is not man-made in a lab.
 Food is fuel that has been given to us by nature, and should be cultivated and consumed as nature intended.
-That means we don't eat anything artificial.
+That means we stay away from anything artificial.

-- Portion control.
-When you are full, stop eating.
-Learn to enjoy your food by taking it easy and slow, enjoy the ride.
+Portion control.
+Learn to enjoy your food by taking it slow, enjoy the experience.
 Savor each bite.

-- Food should have flavor and taste good.
-Savoring each bite is impossible if you're eating something gross, processed, flavorless.
-Spice it up, cook with good ingredients and natural produce.
+Food should have flavor and taste good.
+Savoring each bite is impossible if you're eating something overly processed or flavorless.
+Spice it up, cook with good ingredients and natural, whole produce.
 Get creative.